Sahil1709/react-blog/README.md

 ## Some Bugs & errors

-- Image uploaded by user is not shown properly
+- Linking to other pages is not working properly
-- Authentication system is not working properly
+- Its showing link is broken
-- Access to XMLHttpRequest at 'https://blog-site-api/fake-api-link' from origin 'https://silly-ride-1a7af0.netlify.app' has been blocked by `CORS policy:`
-  - Cannot parse `Access-Control-Allow-Headers` response header field in `preflight response`.
+- Just reload the page to fix this or go back to homepage [BlogSite](https://silly-ride-1a7af0.netlify.app)